-B. A charter school shall be governed by a governing body in the manner set forth in the charter; provided that a governing body shall have at least five members; and provided further that no member of a governing body for a charter school that is initially approved on or after July 1, 2005 or whose charter is renewed on or after July 1, 2005 shall serve on the governing body of another charter school.
+B. A charter school shall be governed by a governing body in the manner set forth in the charter; provided that no member of a governing body for a charter school that is initially approved on or after July 1, 2005 or whose charter is renewed on or after July 1, 2005 shall serve on the governing body of another charter school.

-C. A charter school shall be responsible for:

-(1) its own operation, including preparation of a budget, subject to audits pursuant to the Audit Act [12-6-1 NMSA 1978]; and

-(2) contracting for services and personnel matters.
+C. A charter school shall be responsible for its own operation, including preparation of a budget, contracting for services and personnel matters.

-D. A charter school may contract with a school district, a university or college, the state, another political subdivision of the state, the federal government or one of its agencies, a tribal government or any other third party for the use of a facility, its operation and maintenance and the provision of any service or activity that the charter school is required to perform in order to carry out the educational program described in its charter.
-Facilities used by a charter school shall meet the standards required pursuant to Section 22-8B-4.2 NMSA 1978.
+D. A charter school may contract with a school district, a university or college, the state, another political subdivision of the state, the federal government or one of its agencies, a tribal government or any third party for the use of a facility, its operation and maintenance and the provision of any service or activity that the charter school is required to perform in order to carry out the educational program described in its charter; provided that facilities used by a charter school shall meet the standards required pursuant to Section 22-8B-4.2 NMSA 1978.

-E. A conversion school chartered before July 1, 2007 may choose to continue using the school district facilities and equipment it had been using prior to conversion, subject to the provisions of Subsection F of this section.
+E. A conversion school may choose to continue using the school district facilities and equipment it had been using prior to conversion.